MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 #### Task 3: Change actions to get a parameter

-1. Edit the code in the **Details** action using the following information:
+1. Change the **Details** action to accept the following parameter:
     - Parameter: A Nullable integer named **Id**

-2. Edit the code in the **GetImage** action using the following information:
+2. Change the **GetImage** action to accept the following parameter:
     - Parameter: A Nullable integer named **CityId**

 #### Task 4: Change an action to redirect to another action in another controller